What Is The Rate Of Return Of A Delaware Statutory Trust?

 Once the above factors have been analyzed, two components determine the ROR for a DST.
 These are the annual rate of return, otherwise known as cash on cash (CoC) return, and appreciation, which is realized at the terminal event (i.e., sale of the property).

 DSTs are not held indefinitely.
-Unlike a direct real estate investment, where you might hold a property for 20 years or even until death, DST investments are terminal.
+Unlike direct real estate investments, where you might hold a property for 20 years or even until death, DST investments are terminal.
 Most have a lifespan of 5-10 years, but some may last longer.
 If everything goes well, your principal investment is returned to you at the end of the DST's life.
 If the DST experienced any appreciation in property values, that appreciation will pass through to you, and you'll realize an additional gain on your principal.
 This gain, a result of the terminal event, must be factored into the ROR, or total return in this case.

 CoC